Boundary amenability and measure equivalence rigidity among two-dimensional Artin groups of hyperbolic type: Curve-graph-like graphs and universal factors

 We are now in position to complete our proof of Theorem~\ref{theo:blueprint}.

-\begin{proof}[Proof of Theorem~\ref{theo:blueprint}] We first prove that if $G_1$ and $G_2$ are measure equivalent, then the graphs $\Theta(G_1)$ and $\Theta(G_2)$ are isomorphic.
-By the first assertion from Proposition~\ref{prop:me-groupoid}, we can find a measured groupoid $\calg$ over a base space $Y$ of positive measure, and two strict action-type cocycles $\rho_1:\calg\to G_1$ and $\rho_2:\calg\to G_2$.
+\begin{proof}[Proof of Theorem~\ref{theo:blueprint}] We first prove that if $G_1$ and $G_2$ are measure equivalent, then the graphs $\Theta_1$ and $\Theta_2$ are isomorphic.
+By the first assertion from Proposition~\ref{prop:me-groupoid}, we can find a measured groupoid $\calg$ over a finite measure space $Y$ of positive measure, and two strict action-type cocycles $\rho_1:\calg\to G_1$ and $\rho_2:\calg\to G_2$.